MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M03L01_Create_an_app.md

 ### Task 1 – Create a model-driven app

-1. Go back to [Power Apps maker portal](https://make.powerapps.com) and make sure you are in your **Practice** environment.
+1. Go back to <https://make.powerapps.com> and make sure you are in your **Practice** environment.

 2. Click on **+ Create** and select **Model-driven app from blank.** Select